-One of my favorite things to do to relax is to head to my basement workshop and make something out of wood.
+One of my favorite things to do when I want to relax is to head to my basement workshop and make something out of wood.
 It’s only a few feet below the real world, but heading down there is like being teleported to a peaceful and tranquil alternate reality.
 A reality where twitter and cellphones and complaints don’t exist.
-Just me and a bunch of lumber.
-And a collection of extraordinarily dangerous tools.
+Just me and a bunch of lumber…and a collection of extraordinarily dangerous tools.

 A table saw is just what it sounds like, a small table with a large spinning blade emerging from its center.
 To use it, a woodworker pushes the material he or she wants to cut directly into the teeth of the spinning blade.
 Even upon immediate inspection a table saw’s danger is immediately apparent.
-It is a snarling tiger, not a cuddly persian kitten.
-But the real dangers of a table saw are not immediately apparent.
+It is a snarling tiger, not a cuddly Persian kitten.
+But the real dangers of a table saw are not as obvious.

-Most people would think that the way to stay safe is to just steer clear of the spinning blade of death, an enormous amount of accidents every year are caused by a phenomenon called kickback.
-That’s where the already-cut portion of the wood catches onto the back end of the spinning blade and hurtles at blinding speed towards the operator.
+Most people would think that the way to stay safe is to just steer clear of the spinning blade of death.
+But the true danger that causes an enormous amount of accidents every year is a phenomenon called kickback.
+Kickback occurs when the already-cut portion of the wood catches onto the back end of the spinning blade and hurtles at blinding speed towards the operator.
 And because kickback results in the uncut portion of wood being pulled toward the blade, it also tends to pull the operator’s hands towards the blade.
 It’s a little hard to describe, so it might be worth watching this video to see kickback in action (note!
 This person tries to induce kickback on purpose.
 Which is...an absolutely terrible idea!).

 So it’s probably no surprise that over 30,000 people go to an emergency room in the United States every year due to table saw accidents.
-And according to a study in an emergency medicine journal, table saws are the second leading cause of amputation injuries a year behind doors.
+And according to a study in an emergency medicine journal, table saws are the second leading cause of amputation injuries every year behind accidents involving doors.

-Both the table saw and its instruction manual are absolutely plastered with warnings saying that the saw should never be used without these safety devices.
-Unfortunately, those warnings represent something of a legal fiction: the manufacturers know very well that saw users will remove these safety devices because they often make it impossible to perform the cuts called for by a particular project (particularly the pawls and blade guard).
+Both the table saw and its instruction manual are absolutely plastered with warnings that say the saw should never be used without these safety devices.
+Unfortunately, those warnings represent something of a legal fiction: the manufacturers very well know that saw users will remove these safety devices because they often make it impossible to perform the cuts required for certain projects (particularly the pawls and blade guard).
 Responsible operators like me always use the safety devices when we can, but it is not always possible, and the manufacturers seem to acknowledge this by making safety device removal incredibly easy.

 If only there were a technology that would allow woodworkers to perform the cuts they want safely.
 If only.
 Ah, but there is!
 A company called SawStop uses an amazing flesh-sensing technology to halt the progress of a spinning blade the moment it touches a human finger.
-The demonstrations are amazing, and I strongly suggest you see for yourself.
-If all saws had SawStop technology, literally thousands of amputations a year would be saved.
-So why don’t all table saws have them now?
+The demonstrations are amazing, and I strongly suggest you watch them for yourself.
+If all saws had SawStop technology, literally thousands of amputations a year would never happen.
+So why don’t all table saws have this technology now?

 Patents.
 SawStop is the only manufacturer in the United States that is legally allowed to sell such saws due to its intellectual property in the invention.
-In fact, when Bosch tried to introduce a competing technology called Reaxx, SawStop successfully sued them for patent infringement and prevented the Reaxx saws from reaching the market.
-Patents and other intellectual property are a form of government-established monopoly, but companies can choose the extent to which they enforce their monopoly.
-And SawStop has gone to great lengths to enforce their monopoly.
+In fact, when Bosch tried to introduce a competing technology called Reaxx, SawStop successfully sued Bosch for patent infringement and prevented Reaxx saws from reaching the market.
+Patents and other intellectual property are a form of government-established monopoly, but companies can choose the extent to which they enforce their monopolies.
+And SawStop has gone to great lengths to enforce its monopoly.

 As a result, the least expensive way to buy a table saw that will not amputate your appendages is a $1300 SawStop portable model.
 Portable table saws without the technology can be had for literally 1/10th the price, with even high quality table saws costing closer to $500.
 So in the table saw world, safety comes at an extraordinary premium.

-But because SawStop has a monopoly, they would be able to effectively control the market until their patent expires in 2021.
-The company claims that they would only charge a reasonable royalty, but there is no way to enforce that claim.
+But because SawStop has a monopoly, it would be able to effectively control the market until the patent expires in 2021.
+The company claims that it will charge a reasonable royalty, but there is no way to enforce that claim.
 And government bodies are rightly wary of mandating that a technology be used when that technology is kept under strict lock and key by a company founded by a patent attorney.
 It doesn’t have to be this way.
-Auto manufacturer Volvo never enforced its patent for the seatbelt because they thought that safety mattered more than the competitive advantage they would have by being the exclusive provider of seatbelts.
+Auto manufacturer Volvo never enforced its patent for the seat belt because the company thought that safety mattered more than the competitive advantage it would have by being the exclusive provider of seat belts.
 But that does not appear to be SawStop’s modus operandi.

-So until 2021, consumers like me will be faced with a choice: risk owning one of the the 1 in 229 table saws that sends somebody to the emergency room each year or pay an extraordinary amount of money for safety (and in doing so, enable a borderline patent troll).
+So until 2021, consumers like me will be faced with a choice: risk owning one of the 1 in 229 table saws that send somebody to the emergency room each year or pay an extraordinary amount of money for safety (and in doing so, enable a borderline patent troll).
 I often say that our torts system is far from perfect.
-This is an instance, though, that the torts system has been almost completely sidestepped by a competing field of law, intellectual property.
+This is an instance, though, where the torts system has been almost completely sidestepped by a competing field of law - intellectual property.
 It’s a reminder that our discussion of duty, breach, cause and harm hardly exists in a vacuum and that it is only a piece of the tangled landscape that is American law.